HIRING A NEW EMPLOYEE

 Once the position is approved, you will be able to fill your position.
 To fill most positions, you will work directly with our Classified Employment Services Branch (CESB).
 CESB will forward the names of candidates eligible to fill the vacancy.
 As the Hiring Department, you will set up and conduct interviews, and ultimately choose a well-qualified candidate to fill your vacancy.
 If there are no candidates who are eligible for hire for the vacant position, you will work with the Talent Acquisition and Selection Branch to recruit candidates to fill the vacancy.
 Note: In some cases, there may be a re-employment list for the job classification within which the vacant position exists.
 In this case, CESB will automatically place the top person on the re-employment list into the vacant position.

 For some school-based positions such as Campus Aide, School Supervision Aide, Community Representative, Education Aide, and Instructional Aide, the site will directly recruit candidates to fill their vacancies.
-Often times you will be able to identify individuals who may be interested in working at your school site by reaching out to the local community, placing ads using sources that target individuals in the
+Often times you will be able to identify individuals who may be interested in working at your school site by reaching out to the local community, placing ads using sources that target individuals in the local community, or consulting with current school-based personnel to find recommendations.
+The local Personnel Commission Employment Office may be able to assist you as well.

 The interview process is a critical one as this is when you will identify the individual to whom a job offer will be made.